elado/isotope/README.md

 ### So...

-In these three approaches, the developer needs to choose according to the task and the project requirements, or worse, maintaining two templates, ERB and EJS.
+In these three approaches, the developer needs to choose according to the task and the project requirements, or worse, maintain two templates, ERB and EJS.

 Each approach is written in a totally different way, and switching between the approaches means a lot of work.